Ringo 2012

 Ringo 2012 is the seventeenth studio album by English singer-songwriter Ringo Starr, released on 30 January 2012 in the United Kingdom and 31 January 2012 in the United States.
 It was released on CD, LP and digitally by Hip-O Records and UM^{e}.
+The title of the album refers back to his most successful album ‘Ringo’, from 1973.
+It includes two new recordings of songs from previous albums, including “Step Lightly” from the original 1973 album.

+Like previous recent albums by Ringo Starr, one of the tracks, “In Liverpool”, celebrates his home town.

 History

 Starr had considered calling the album Motel California, then Another #9, and finally Wings, before settling on Ringo 2012.
 The album was recorded in Los Angeles, and mixed in England, produced by Starr and Bruce Sugar.
 The title is a reference to Starr's most successful solo album, Ringo, which was released in 1973.
 At less than 29 minutes in length, it was his shortest album to date.

 Ringo 2012 includes new recordings of two songs that Starr had issued on previous albums: "Step Lightly", from Ringo, and "Wings", from 1977's Ringo the 4th.
 His cover of Buddy Holly's "Think It Over" was released on the Listen to Me: Buddy Holly tribute album before its appearance on Ringo 2012.
 The new version of "Wings" was released as a single a few weeks in advance of the album.

 The inclusion of the track "In Liverpool" meant that Ringo 2012 was Starr's third consecutive album to include a song about Liverpool, his hometown.
 Asked why this was, he told Alan Light of Newsweek: "I came to the conclusion a while ago that I do not want to write an autobiography, because all anybody wants is those eight years from 1962 to 1970, and I would have ten volumes before we got there.
 So I thought I'll do it in song, and do vignettes of certain aspects of my life."

 The cover photograph and as well as other photographs within the album's artwork were taken by rock photographer Rob Shanahan, who had worked closely with Starr for seven years.